kamjony/Media-Mingle-Flutter/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contact
-Author: Mohammad Imran Alamgir
+Author: Md Kamrul Amin
-Email: your-email@example.com
+Email: kamjony7@gmail.com